Uniform Regularity for free-boundary navier-stokes equations with surface tension: Equations of

 which is consist of low order polynomials in terms of $h$.
 Take a term in this $ C^{m}(S)$, then we take $L^2$ norm for the highest order, and $L^\infty$ to others.
-For large $m>2$, $L^\infty$ can be controlled by the highest order terms by Sobolev embedding.
-We get
+For large $m \geq 2$, $L^\infty$ can be controlled by the highest order terms by Sobolev embedding.
+Therefore,